moarwick/react-super-styled/README.md

 Caveats:
 1) Not a full-fledged styling "framework"
-2) Dynamic prop parsing adds some overhead
+2) Dynamic prop parsing adds some overhead (but plenty fast for most apps)
-3) Untested server-side
+3) Untested when rendering server-side

 ### Installation